T0B1K/IssueClassifier/README.md

    - nltk
 3. run [classifier/train.py].
 Make changes in the loadConfig.json to fit the training to your needs and change the classifiers / labels in train.py to train the specific classifier.

+## instructions for running the crawler
+Just open the [github_crawler/crawler_and_analysis_tool.html] and run the file. and paste in the information required.
+The crawling status can be seen at the top of the page, after clicking on the "start" button.
+To sanity check the issues crawled, just click on "prev" or "next" to change the current page

+The crawler is also used as analysis tool for sanity checking after the issues have been downloaded, to use it as such, open the [github_crawler/crawler_and_analysis_tool.html], click on "browse" and open the specific .json file.
+To sanity check the issues crawled, just click on "prev" or "next" to change the current page

 ## directory structure

 ### classifier: